enonic/old-xp-doc/doc/operations/clustering.rst

  1. **Get two XP installations:** Download / copy existing $XP_DISTRO to a second $XP_DISTRO folder.

+Typically, you will already have a XP-installation by now, so just copy the $XP_DISTRO/folder to make another node.

  2. **Share data:** Set a common place for storing data:

 In ``$XP_HOME/config/com.enonic.xp.repo.cfg`` set the following property to point to a common directory: